flampouris/flampouris.github.io/_pages/contact.md

 ---

-### **Let's talk!**
+### **Let's connect!**

 I believe that transforming weather and climate solutions is essential for creating a sustainable future.
-As a Chief Scientist with 20+ years of experience, I’m driven to help organizations navigate climate risks, capitalize on opportunities, and deliver business value through climate expertise.
-Let’s connect and discuss how we can collaborate to advance climate science and build a more sustainable future.
+As leading scientist with 20+ years of experience, I’m driven to help organizations navigate climate risks, capitalize on opportunities, and deliver business value through scientific and operational merit.

+Let's talk for scientific collaborations, consulting, speaking engagements!

 <head>
     <meta name="viewport" content="width=device-width, initial-scale=1">